Oversold conditions at the end of 2018 led to a burst of buying activity to start the year, and the equity markets rebounded sharply.

 A healthy opportunity?

 The portfolio’s Health Care names were up on an absolute basis but lagged those in its benchmark.
-AmerisourceBergen Corporation (ABC), a pharmaceutical distributor, performed inline with the group average despite reporting better-than-expected earnings and sales in its most recent quarter.
+AmerisourceBergen Corporation (ABC), a pharmaceutical distributor, performed inline with its peers despite reporting better-than-expected earnings and sales in its most recent quarter.
 Investors have grown cautious toward the industry as politicians have ratcheted up scrutiny of drug prices, creating uncertainty about profit margins in the future.

 We trimmed our exposure to the AmerisourceBergen in late fall of 2018 as part of an effort to mitigate some risk the company could face related to the political backdrop.
 However, we continue to believe shares are attractive.

 While we remain mindful of legislative headwinds related to drug prices, we believe ABC operates with a unique competitive advantage.
 The Pennsylvania-based business, along with two competitors, controls 90% of the drug distribution market.
 Its partnership with Walgreens has helped the company gain economies of scale, which has allowed it to be more aggressive in pursuing additional clients.
 Despite its attractive balance sheet, shares trade at approximately 11.5x earnings per share and offer an 8% yield of free cash flow/enterprise value.